Merge Std-Lib Time Class into Core

 date.
 However, I don't think the benefit of doing that exceeds the cost.

-Updated by ecbrodie (Evan Brodie) about 2 years ago
+Updated by ecbrodie (Evan Brodie) over 2 years ago

 Thank you for the replies so far.
 I do indeed hope that this issue gets attention from the core Ruby maintainers, maybe even Matz himself.